 After you have sprayed the affected area of the bleach solution, you should not scrub your roof shingles, for it will just remove granule coating of your shingles.
 Simply let the sprayed solution dry for a while then rinse it with your garden hose.
 Avoid using power washing for it will also loosen the granules similar to scrubbing.
 When you are done rinsing, allow it to dry and check the affected area for improvements, for if there is none, you might have to repeat the process.

 If bleach will not work, you may try using sodium hydroxide solution.
 This has been proven to be more powerful cleaning agent than the chlorine bleach solution.
 However, you should be very careful and accurate in using this solution, for it has been observed that too much amount of the solution leads to roofing damages.

 The previously mentioned tips for removing mold are indeed tested and proven methods.
 However, the application of it may require expertise and proper tools.
 That is why, if you want to see things done perfectly, you should call expert roofing contractors to do the task for you.
 They will not only provide accurate and efficient service, but they will also make your life easier.

 If you believe you have Black Mold, we urge you to call a contractor immediately.
 If you are in Charlotte, NC then you can call Carolina Storm Roofing to deal with your mold problem.
+Similarly, if you are in Iredell County, NC, you can call Carolina Storm Roofing of Mooresville for help.
 It is vital that you get it seen about as quickly as possible, because if left untreated it could become harmful not only to your house, but detrimental to your health as well.
+Contact Us Today!